seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/I/N/Instagram/README.md

 Data can only be taken out for 4 days, which is much shorter than the 7 days or longer that other services I tested give.

+> **Warning** _Instagram is **very hostile**, and has a high chance of suspending your account for doing a data takeout.
+While data can be taken out for 4 days, you may get your account suspended after this time is up._

 </details>

 ---